Jimmy Stofer: Life and career

 Stofer was a member of Hello Kavita, an indie folk group from Denver, Colorado, and played bass and co-wrote their second album, To A Loved One.
 In June 2010, Jimmy was also presented as a new member of Rose Hill Drive.
 In 2011, the band toured as an opener for Stone Temple Pilots for a few months.

 Stofer was recognized by Bass Player magazine for his contributions to his trade.

 He is the singer and main songwriter of the band Weather Maps.
 Their debut album Places was released in late 2010.
 The second album Painted Stripes was released in August 2014.

 Jimmy is also a composer/producer for the orchestral/electronic trio Aux Cerna.
 Their debut album "Textures" was released in August 2022.

 Film / TV

 Jimmy is a composer for film and television.
-His credits include The Menendez Brothers (film), Girl in the Picture, Icahn: The Restless Billionaire, American Murder: Gabby Petito, Vice (TV series), American Murder: Laci Peterson, Daughters of the Cult, The Truth About Jim, The Night House, Drunk Bus, Miracle Fishing: Kidnapped Abroad, Look Into My Eyes, Babysplitters, and many others.
+His credits include The Menendez Brothers (film), Girl in the Picture, Icahn: The Restless Billionaire, American Murder: Gabby Petito, Vice (TV series), American Murder: Laci Peterson, Daughters of the Cult, The Truth About Jim, The Night House, Drunk Bus, My Father, the BTK Killer, Miracle Fishing: Kidnapped Abroad, Look Into My Eyes, Babysplitters, and many others.